TongDaDa/TongDaDa.github.io/dev/content/_posts/css/all-about-emoji.md

 ---
 date: '2020-04-01'
-slug: all-about-emoji
+slug: all-about-in-emoji
 tags:
 - web
 - mobile
-title: All about emoji
+title: All about in emoji
 author: Oliver Liu
 location: Beijing;
 image: https://cdn.pixabay.com/photo/2020/03/31/11/59/sunrise-4987384_960_720.jpg
 meta:
   - name: title
-    content: All about emoji.
+    content: All about in emoji.
   - name: description
-    content: All about emoji.
+    content: All about in emoji.
   - name: keywords
     content: emoji, emoji in web, how to display a emoji, the format of emoji.
   - name: author